Dialogflow is the natural language understanding platform of Google that you can use to create omnichannel chatbots.

 If you go above the 180 requests per minute, you need to pay $0.002 per request.
 Also, if you want audio input or output, you need to pay extra:

 In my opinion, Dialogflow is really cheap.
 For most chatbots, you don’t have to pay anything, you can just use Dialogflow ES for free.
-Only when your chatbot is really advanced or when you handle a large amount of messages, you need to pay anything.
+Only when your chatbot is really advanced or when you handle a large amount of messages, you need to pay.
+And these prices are still very low.

 Does the chatbot platform provide a free trial?